-ALPHA CHI AWARDS APPROXIMATELY $91,000 ANNUALLY IN SCHOLARSHIPS AND FELLOWSHIPS TO MEMBERS FOR FULL-TIME STUDY.
+ALPHA CHI AWARDS MORE THAN $80,000 ANNUALLY IN SCHOLARSHIPS AND FELLOWSHIPS TO MEMBERS FOR FULL-TIME STUDY.

 Even though the national scholarship competition recipients are announced at the end of the annual convention, presentation at the convention is NOT an element of the national scholarship competition.
 Competition deadlines are always in February.